 Google has announced that they have changed their policy in regards to accessing and using their Maps API without an access key.
-Starting June 22, 2016 all new domains using the Maps API must register an account with Google and register their site for access to use the Maps API.
-So if you are receiving this error message instead of a map you must create an account with Google and setup access keys for your site.
+Starting June 22, 2016, all new domains using the Maps API must register an account with Google and register their site for access to use the Maps API.
+So if you are receiving this error message instead of a map, you must create an account with Google and set up access keys for your site.
 Google does provide documentation on how to get a key but they are pretty sparse, lacking on detail.
-This FAQ will provide more detailed step by step instructions.
+This FAQ will provide a more detailed step by step instructions.

 Step 1 – Create Your Account